zaproxy/zap-api-docs/source/includes/contributing.md

 **2. Local Setup and Editing**

-You can fork the repository on Github and submit the changes via [pull requests](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
+You can fork the repository on GitHub and submit the changes via [pull requests](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 Please see the local setup for API docs section to setup and render the docs locally.

 <aside class="notice">